 Model Debugger has an automatic mechanism to add replacement paths that are invoked every time you are prompted to find a source file.
 If the source file is found, an automatic source path replacement is calculated.

-This path might not always be correct.
-There are situations where you must manually edit source path replacements because the automatic path is wrong for that context.
+This path might not always be correct, and there are situations where you must manually edit source path replacements because the automatic path is wrong for the specific context.
 You might, for example, have a header file whose name is common between two different compilers, and Model Debugger chooses the wrong one.

 Source Path Replacement dialog box